junxit/us-congress-bills-119/bill.md

 This Act may be cited as the “Modernizing All Veterans and Survivors Claims Processing Act”.

 ## § 2.
+Department of Veterans Affairs annual report on causes of death among veterans

+- **(a)** *In general* Subchaper II of chapter 5 of title 38, United States Code, is amended by adding at the end the following new section:
+  > ## § 534.
+Annual report on causes of death among veterans
+  >
+  > - **(a)** *In general* The Secretary shall submit to the Committees on Veterans’ Affairs of the House of Representatives and the Senate an annual report that contains data and information on causes of death among veterans.
+  > - **(b)** *Elements* Such report shall include—
+  >   - **(1)** for each veteran that died during the period covered by the report an identification of—
+  >     - **(A)** whether such veteran had a service-connected disability rated as total;
+  >     - **(B)** the primary cause of death;
+  >     - **(C)** the secondary cause of death, if applicable; and
+  >     - **(D)** the manner of death;
+  >   - **(2)** for each primary cause of death identified pursuant to paragraph (1), a statement of the total number of veterans that died from such primary cause of death during the period covered by the report; and
+  >   - **(3)** for each manner of death identified pursuant to paragraph (1), a statement of the total number of veterans that died in such manner during the period covered by the report.
+  > - **(c)** *Sunset* This section shall terminate on the date that is five years after the date of the enactment of the Justice for America’s Veterans and Survivors Act of 2025.

+- **(b)** *Clerical amendment* The table of sections at the beginning of chapter 5 of such title is amended by inserting after the item relating to section 533 the following new item:

+## § 3.
 Plan for use of automation tools to process claims under laws administered by the Secretary of Veterans Affairs

-- **(a)** *In general* Not later than 180 days after the date of the enactment of this Act, the Secretary of Veterans Affairs shall submit to the Committees on Veterans’ Affairs of the Senate and House of Representatives the plan of the Secretary to make available, to the maximum extent practicable, an automation tool described in subsection (b) to elements of the Department of Veterans Affairs for the purpose of processing claims under laws administered by the Secretary.
+- **(a)** *In general* Not later than one year after the date of the enactment of this Act, the Secretary of Veterans Affairs shall submit to the Committees on Veterans’ Affairs of the Senate and House of Representatives the plan of the Secretary to make available, to the maximum extent practicable, an automation tool described in subsection (b) to elements of the Department of Veterans Affairs for the purpose of processing claims under laws administered by the Secretary.
 - **(b)** *Automation tool described* An automation tool described in this subsection is a technology developed for the Compensation Service of the Veterans Benefits Administration that—
   - **(1)** automates the retrieval of the service record or health records of a veteran;
   - **(2)** compiles evidence relevant to the determination of a claim for benefits under laws administered by the Secretary;